Update March 2020

 So that this model can take care of a whole range of complex gardens, like all Robomow mowers, it can travel between separate lawns (5 of them).

-There’s no need for you lift it from one to the other, as long as there a passage of some sort it can make its own way there.
+There’s no need for you to lift it from one to the other, as long as there is a passage of some sort it can make its own way there.

 However you will need to make sure the perimeter wire surrounds all lawns and that the passage is not too narrow (see user manual for exact measurement).

 This shouldn’t make the installation process any more difficult but I guess that depends on your lawn.
 And even if it is a little trickier, this saves you the effort of dragging the unit from one to the other.
 So I think it will be worth your time anyway.

 The RX range of robotic mowers do NOT come with a rain sensor.
 Rain sensors are found on the RS and RC Robomow robotic mowers.

 In order for this mower to work properly around your lawn, you need to ensure that there is at least 15cm of space between one length of perimeter wire and another.

 Just make sure you keep this in mind before your purchase.
 If you have any areas of lawn which are narrower than the RX12u it will not then be able to pass through, never-mind mow it.

 The Robomow RX12u does NOT have the app functionality.
 You would need to purchase the next RX model up, the RX20u – if you wanted this feature.